What Counts As Pro Bono?

 How do I report my pro bono hours?

 It is important that pro bono hours are reported so that students receive credit towards recognition criteria established by Campbell Law and the NC Bar Association.
 Training hours may be included as long as the training is followed by the minimum number of service hours required by the specific project.
-Click here to complete the Pro Bono Service Log form which must be submitted to the Director of Student Life & Pro Bono Opportunities.
+Click here to report pro bono service hours.

 I am a 1L student.
 Are there pro bono opportunities available for me?